LexisNexis: Commercial products

 and replaced by Lexis Communities, which provides news and blogs across a variety of legal areas.

 Time Matters is a LexisNexis-branded software offering.
 Lexis for Microsoft Office is a LexisNexis-branded software offering.

 In France, the UK and Australia, LexisNexis publishes books, magazines and journals, both in hard copy and online.
 Titles include Taxation Magazine, Lawyers Weekly and La Semaine Juridique.

+Lastly, LexisNexis focused on generative AI tool for attorneys called LexisNexis Precision that can produce memos defining key legal concepts, identify and summarize new case developments, and generate common legal documents.